harshvs4/nomadai-backend/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

 - FastAPI for the amazing web framework
 - Amadeus for Travel APIs
 - Google Places API
 - OpenAI for LLM capabilities

+## Team

+- Gudur Venkata Rajeshwari (A0297977W)
+- Harsh Sharma (A0295906N)
+- Shivika Mathur (A0298106Y)
+- Soumya Haridas (A0296635N)
+- Vijit Daroch (A0296998R)

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.